bbauska/css-mastering-css/README.md

 &lt;/html&gt;
 </pre>

-With the above method, each HTML file contains the CSS styling code needed to style the page.
+<p>With the above method, each HTML file contains the CSS styling code needed to style the
+page.
 That means any changes you want to make to a page, will have to be made to all.
-The method can be good if you need to style only a page, or if you want other pages to have varying styles.
+The method can be good if you need to style only a page, or if you want other pages to have varying styles.</p>

 <h4>Example:</h4>